mrnvm8/DemoRegister/README.md

 This is an Application system that was created using .NET 8.0 and Visual Studio 2022.

-The Application is an ASP.NET MVC that registers an employee's working hours during the week, the week starts on Monday and Ends on Friday.
-So basically this system is doing CRUD operation with employee’s hours and it stores the data in the In-Memory storage( C# List) and you will lose the data once the application restarts.
+The Application is an ASP.NET MVC that registers employees' working hours during the week, the week starts on Monday and Ends on Friday.
+So basically this system is doing **CRUD operations** with employee’s hours and it stores the data in the In-Memory storage( C# List) and you will lose the data once the application restarts.